grezniczek/redcap_survey_auth/README.md

 - **Fail message:** A message that is displayed to the user in case the login fails.
 Defaults to 'Invalid username and/or password or access denied.'.

-- **Lockout message:** A message that is displayed to the user in case of too many failed login attemptss.
+- **Lockout message:** A message that is displayed to the user in case of too many failed login attempts.
 Defaults to 'Too many failed login attempts.
 Please try again later.'.

 - **Authentication methods:** Any of the following methods can be used for authentication.
-Note the order, in which authentication is attempted: Custom &gt; Table &gt; Other LDAP &gt; LDAP.
+Note the order, in which authentication is attempted: Custom > Table > Other LDAP > LDAP.

   - **Table:** The REDCap user table is used to look up user/password combinations.